 As always, it’s best to stick with one CTA at a time.
 The important thing is to give your readers something positive that they can do at the end of the report.

 After all, if they’ve read the whole thing, they must be a pretty engaged audience.

-Speaking of CTAs, if you’re looking to create a digital annual report, you can get started with Shorthand’s free trial.
-No code required.
+Speaking of CTAs, if you’re looking to create a digital annual report, you can get started with Shorthand today.
+Publish your first story free — no code required.